Say ‘No!’ To Sexual Assault

 2. Venturing Into Isolated Areas

-Even if you’re in a place that you’re familiar with or taking a walk around your own neighborhood, you should never go into areas which are isolated.
+Even if you’re in a place that you’re familiar with or taking a walk around your own neighborhood, you should never go into areas that are isolated.

 If you wind up in a situation where you need help, but nobody is around, it is less likely that you will be able to safely escape from an attacker.